ashwin9099/cogwork-crew/README.md

 1. Users land on the login page (`/auth`)
 2. Choose between Google, GitHub, or email authentication
 3. Successful login redirects to employee management (`/employees`)
-4. Sign out returns to login page
+4. Sign out returns to the login page

 ### 👥 Employee Management
 1. **View Employees**: See all employees in a responsive table
-2. **Add Employee**: Click "Add Employee" to open creation form
+2. **Add Employee**: Click "Add Employee" to open the creation form
 3. **Edit Employee**: Click edit icon to modify employee details
 4. **Delete Employee**: Click delete icon with confirmation dialog
 5. **Search**: Real-time filtering by any employee field